 I can never quite decide which of the two gets the ultimate prize for worst teacher, although my folks would probably say it was my 5th-grade teacher, Mr S., which is possible.
 But there was something inherently cruel about Ms I., who was my 6th-grade homeroom teacher and English teacher throughout my junior high tenure.

 First, there’s Mr S. He was one of those stern teachers – one who seemed to just hate kids.
 Maybe it was because he was burnt out on teaching, or maybe he really did hate kids; I don’t know.
 My parents didn’t care for him as a teacher because he refused to listen to their concerns about my inability to spell extremely basic words correctly, despite the fact that I always did well on my spelling tests.

-But I remember the first time I realized he wasn’t a very good teacher.
+But I remember the first time I realised he wasn’t a very good teacher.
 It was during “silent reading” time when we would sit at our desks and read on our own.
 Whilst my friends read whatever the “Harry Potter” equivalent of the day was, I had my nose buried in a griping historical biography of some description.
 (I was very interested in the Russian Tsars at the time and I read every book on the Romanov dynasty that our small municipal library had to offer.
 Yes, at 10-11 years old.)